Cathy A.

 How to Start a Debate Speech

-Crafting a compelling opening for your speech involves capturing the audience's attention while introducing key points of discussion.
+Crafting a convincing opening for your speech involves capturing the audience's attention while introducing key points of discussion.

 You can achieve this by using attention-grabbing techniques such as sharing an eye-opening fact, a powerful quote, or a personal anecdote related to the topic.